Everyday is a battle with life’s challenges — whether it be illness, daily stress, or any adversity you are facing.

 Life is why The Pieper Hope and Courage Foundation exists!

 Enjoy everyday as the gift it is.
 Life is a precious gift, and it is important to recognize and appreciate it.
 For those struggling in the hospital, to the families supporting them, you can change and even save their life.
-With your donation today, you are why families will stay together after facing lives adversaries.
+With your donation today, you are why families will stay together after facing life’s adversities.

-Just $16 can put a book into the hands of someone in need to change their life forever!
+Just $16 can put a book into the hands of someone in need to change their mentality ultimately stimulating their recovery.

 In May 2015, I was diagnosed with a lymphoma.
 Had I read Duke’s book then, it would have helped me so much in dealing with my diagnosis, my fear of the unknown, and the chemotherapy.
 When I realize what he went through and the amazing positive attitude he had, it puts what I went through in perspective.